 EGC250 Engineering Computing Lab II (1)

 The Computer Simulation Lab is intended to introduce electrical and computer engineering students to the concepts of engineering design using the MATLAB script language as the primary implementation tool.
 The MATLAB system is widely used by professional engineers and scientists.
 The students will be introduced to the following topics: Problem Solving and Engineering Method, MATLAB Interactive Environment, MATLAB Programming Elements, Control Structures, Arrays and matrix Operations, Plotting and Graphing, Recursion, Object Oriented Programming, Software Development.
-Pre-requisite: EGC150
+Co-requisite: MAT252

 EGC308 Microprocessor Laboratory (1)